+I think you might need A Dozen Inexpensive Holiday Party Foods in your arsenal of recipes to get you through the holidays!
 Tis the season – the season of parties galore.
-It seems I can hardly open a search engine without seeing posts everywhere on how over stressed everyone is and how to stay on budget and not overeat during what is basically an extended season from Thanksgiving through New Years.
+It seems I can hardly open a search engine without seeing posts everywhere on how overstressed everyone is, and how to stay on budget and not overeat during what is basically an extended season from Thanksgiving through New Years.

-Party food CAN be downright cheap, taste great and provide an alternative option on a table groaning with overly cheesy, gooey or fried calorie ridden dishes.
-While some of these are “healthy,” a few are lower calorie alternatives and some are just in the “not so bad for you” as everything else category!
-All should fit your budget.
+Party food CAN be downright cheap, taste great and provide an alternative option on a table groaning with overly cheesy, gooey or fried calorie-ridden dishes.
+While some of the below are “healthy,” a few are lower-calorie alternatives and some are just in the “not so bad for you” as everything else category!
+All are fabulously frugal!

 Beloved by kids and adults, they’re so old-fashioned they’re retro.
 When they appear at any party table they go fast.
 They’re easy to dress up in any number of ways.
 Try cutting them so they stand up and adding a few chives at a jaunty angle – it makes fewer servings but also makes them seem a bit more special.